Say the word “cruise”, and I don’t think of the islands, I immediately think of what I ate!

 Food always brings back memories for me – the taste, the smell, the styling of the plate, the company with whom I dined.
 This obsession with food probably explains why I always take so many photos of my meals (yes I’m one of THOSE people).

-I thought I’d share just what hubby and I ate as we sailed through the Caribbean on a 7-day cruise aboard the MSC Divina.
-Just a note but I didn’t photograph everything!
+I thought I’d share just what hubby and I ate as we sailed through the Caribbean on a 7-day sailing aboard the MSC Divina cruise ship.
+Just a note but I didn’t photograph everything I ate!
 These are just the highlights.

 NOTE: This post is from 2014.
-I sailed on MSC Divina Dec 19, 2015, and have written an updated review.
-But as a word of caution things have changed dramatically.
+I sailed on MSC Divina again on Dec 19, 2015, and have written an updated MSC Divina food review.
+But as a word of caution things have changed dramatically in my opinion.

 Read: MSC Divina Cruise Ship Dining Review – An Update